-Services, hosts, and deploys on one graph — error and latency movement linked to the change behind it, with the blast radius already drawn.
+Services, hosts, and deploys in one place — error and latency movement linked to the change behind it, with the blast radius already drawn.

-APM suites bolt data and AI on as afterthoughts.
-ByteShift starts from one graph, so a service regression connects to the deploy that shipped it and everything it touches downstream.
+APM suites bolt data and AI on as afterthoughts. byteshift starts connected, so a service regression links to the deploy that shipped it and everything it touches downstream.

 OTLP-native logs, traces, and metrics — no proprietary agent.
 Purpose-built views surface open incidents and the actions that matter, not a wall of charts you have to read.